OphiliaFradarick/INTRODUCTION-TO-ROUTER-CONFIGURATION/README.md

 information is entered from the router’s configure terminal prompt (config)#, using the ip route command, which has the following syntax:
  Router(config)# ip route [destination] [subnet mask] [next hop]

+Each static route can use a different subnet mask.
+This is accomplished using variable-length subnet masking (VLSM).
+For example, one static route could have subnet mask 255.255.255.0 and another could have subnet mask 255.255.255.252.